Blackstone European Property Income Fund (BEPIF)

 Exchange Currency Risk.
 The Fund is denominated in Euro (EUR).
 Shareholders holding shares with a functional currency other than Euro acknowledge that they are exposed to fluctuations of the Euro foreign exchange rate and/or hedging costs, which may lead to variations on the amount to be distributed.
 This risk is not considered in the indicator shown above.
 Fund charges will be incurred in multiple currencies, meaning that payments may increase or decrease as a result of currency exchange fluctuations.

 Highly Competitive Market for Investment Opportunities.
 The activity of identifying, completing and realizing attractive investments is highly competitive, and involves a high degree of uncertainty.
-There can be no assurance that the Fund will be able to locate, consummate and exit investments that satisfy its objectives or realize upon their values or that the Fund will be able to fully invest its committed capital.
+There can be no assurance that the Fund will be able to locate, consummate and exit investments that satisfy its objectives or realize upon their values or that the Fund will be able to fully invest its available capital.
 There is no guarantee that investment opportunities will be allocated to the Fund and/or that the activities of Blackstone’s other funds will not adversely affect the interests of the Fund.

 Real Estate Investments.
 The Fund’s investments do and will consist primarily of real estate investments and real estate-related investments.
 All real estate investments are subject to some degree of risk.
 For example, real estate investments are relatively illiquid and, therefore, will tend to limit Blackstone’s ability to vary the Fund’s portfolio promptly in response to changes in economic or other conditions.
 No assurances can be given that the fair market value of any real estate investments held by the Fund will not decrease in the future or that the Fund will recognize full value for any investment that the Fund is required to sell for liquidity reasons.
 Deterioration of real estate fundamentals generally may negatively impact the performance of the Fund.
 In addition, the Fund may be subject to more specific risks relating to inter alia the residential, commercial or the industrial real estate sectors.